PLACEMAKING

 Led by the Tukod Foundation in collaboration with artist collective Arkipelago Mundo, Youth-led NGOs Kids for Kids and For the Future, Solar power NGO One Million Lights, Water and Sanitation NGO Waves for Water, and Agroforesty and Food Sovereignity NGO The Cacao Project.

-PUBLISHING
+PRODUCTION & PUBLISHING

 Education for the Archipelago